Patricia Carpenter’s Davis Garden

 Lawn Removal (method): We actually had a forest of tree of heaven (Ailanthus altissima) trees in one area, and weeds elsewhere.
 We used mostly mulch and herbicides for a year or two before planting a new area.

 Design and Installation: I designed the garden, and had some help from interns planting it.
-The plantings are roughly grouped into natural communities that include a redwood grove (inherited), coastal prairie, valley grassland, woodland, chaparral, and desert areas.
-For the past 9 years, friend and naturalist Pat Dressendorfer and I have been collaborating, adding more plants and learning how to more easily maintain what we have.
+The plantings are roughly grouped into natural communities that include a redwood grove (inherited), coastal, valley grassland, foothill, slough edge and desert areas.
+For the past 12 years, friend and naturalist Pat Dressendorfer and I have been collaborating, adding more plants and learning how to more easily maintain what we have.
 She also kept the garden alive and happy during my 5-year absence.

 Style Inspiration: We have tried to keep the garden on the wild side with lots of diversity.
 But it is a controlled wild to avoid total chaos.